Pensacola man arrested after allegedly dragging 87-year-old woman on floor ‘like a mop’: ECSO - NewsBreak

 ESCAMBIA COUNTY, Fla. ( WKRG ) — A Pensacola man is behind bars for elderly abuse after allegedly dragging an 87-year-old woman around on the floor, “using her as mop to clean up dog urine,” according to the Escambia County Sheriff’s Office.

 On Dec.
 12, ECSO deputies received an emailed report from an adult protective investigator with the Department of Children and Families.
-In the report, the investigator said the 87-year-old victim had been physically abused by her long-time paid live-in caregiver, Leonard “Len” Tucker, 56.Man wanted for allegedly robbing victim at gunpoint, stealing firearm, using victim’s debit card: Escambia Co.
-Sheriff
+In the report, the investigator said the 87-year-old victim had been physically abused by her long-time paid live-in caregiver, Leonard “Len” Tucker, 56.Pregnant Kidnapped Cab Driver Speaks Out: ‘My unborn baby gave me the strength’

 The investigator reported video evidence of the victim being “dragged around and used as a mop to clean up the dog urine,” by Tucker.
 The investigator also reported video evidence taken 10 days after the abuse of the injuries and bruises on the victim’s body.